initialapps/OC_Alerts/README.md

 * Learn a new framework - VueJS
 * Civic hacking - to make the world a better place!

 Generally going to start by pulling data from the @OCSD_Bot and populating it on a map.
-We'll see where this goes from there...
+We'll see where this goes from there.
+This project is not affiliated with OCSD.

 Note: This project is just getting started, so it's a bit of a mess right now.
 Nothing works yet.
 Checkout the issues and project board to see where this is at.